leplusorg/docker-kali/README.md

 ## Request new tool

-Please use [this link](https://github.com/thomasleplus/docker-kali/issues/new?assignees=thomasleplus&labels=enhancement&template=feature_request.md&title=%5BFEAT%5D) to request that a new tool be added to the image.
+Please use [this link](https://github.com/thomasleplus/docker-kali/issues/new?assignees=thomasleplus&labels=enhancement&template=feature_request.md&title=%5BFEAT%5D) (GitHub account required) to request that a new tool be added to the image.
 I am always interested in adding new capabilities to these images.